 Skunk vine (Paederia foetida)

-Skunk vine is an invasive, foul-smelling, semi-woody vine with white and purplish-red flowers.
+Skunk vine is fast-growing, foul-smelling vine with white and purplish-red flowers.
+It spreads quickly and smothers native plants.

 Profile